ndiego/blox-lite/readme.txt

 4. The Blox settings screen

 == Changelog ==

+= 1.1.0 =
+* Added utility shortcodes, more to come...
+* Fixed bug with image link (Thanks nixiemartyn and skytthe!)

 = 1.0.3 =
 * Added additional description text to Location settings tab